drasgo/VENN/Manual/neuralnetwork.md

 This technique is one of the available methods for granting the power of "learning" to the neural network.
 This is actually what makes the neural network such a powerful tool.

 Without getting too mathematical, this kind of techniques can be summed as the problem of finding the optimal minimum point of the function which is the mathematical representation of the model.
 In fact a neural network can be imagined as a function of a diagram which divides it's domain into groups which each one represents one of the output classes.
 This means that, as a function, this model receives an input and its output is contained in one of the subgroups identified by this function - meaning that that input is one of the four classes with a percentage of 100%.
+Obviously it is extremely hard to get to 100% accuracy, so usually the class with the higher percentage among all is chosen as the output of the model.
 The more pairs input-ideal output are given to the model, the more this function is refined and defines subgroups more precisely divided.

 The main mathematical tool this technique uses is the derivative of each layer's component with respect to the next layer's output.
 This means that, from calculating the derivative of the output layer with respect to the loss between the output of the model and the ideal output, then it goes backward.